Muxxxi/raspi-bt-hd-audio-receiver/README.md

 - Use Bluetooth hardware volume changes on connected device to trigger AVR volume via REST
 - Switch on AVR after Bluetooth device connected if it was off before
+- Allow other devices (than the already trusted) to connect headless

 ## Contributing